 Carmen is back with some helpful advice and tips for International Students who want to get the best experience out of their time at Queen's.
 From getting a student job to travelling more...it's all here.

-As an international student myself, I understand the move to study abroad can be overwhelming.
-Therefore, I’m here to give you some wee pointers for making the most of life as an international student staying in Belfast.
+As an international student, I know that studying abroad can be overwhelming.
+I’m here to give you a few wee pointers on how you can make the most of life as an international student in Belfast.

-When you’re new in Belfast and settling into your new home, you may not know where to get the essentials such as duvets, cutlery and crockery.
-However, there is no need to fear as Queen’s Accommodation sell bedding and kitchen packs at very reasonable prices.
-This is really convenient and lets you get set up in your new home in no time!
+When you’re settling into your new home in Belfast, you may not know where to get essentials such as duvets, cutlery and kitchen equipment.
+But there's no need to worry - Queen’s Accommodation sells bedding and kitchen packs at very reasonable prices.
+These packs are really handy and can help you get set up in your new home in no time!